nakedmariebiscuit/Just-Bubbles/README.md

 The panel's *options* (Gentle/Playful/Busy, Dreamy/Breezy/Quick, etc.)
 are built in `js/controls.js` inside `buildPanelMarkup()`.
-If you add a new preset to `config.js` (say, a fourth speed option), add a matching button in that function so it appears in the UI — presets in config.js are intentionally not auto-generated into buttons, so labels stay human-friendly and deliberate.
+If you add a new preset to `config.js` (say, a fourth speed option), add a matching button in that function so it appears in the UI.
+Presets in config.js are intentionally not auto-generated into buttons, so labels stay human-friendly and deliberate.